raymon-roos/true-hero/docs/project_plan.md

 The web platform will have components with distinct areas of focus that will intercommunicate.
-These are the admin dashboard for administrative work, the onboarding form for new Hero registration, a public leaderboard displaying the live ELO Ratinkgs and noteworthy events.
+These are the admin dashboard for administrative work, the onboarding form for new Hero registration, a public leaderboard displaying the live ELO Ratings and noteworthy events.

 ### Database design